'There's no shame in accessing help'

 Student mental health: 'You'd seek help for a broken leg'

-During her time at university, the impact increased to an extent that she felt unable to leave her home for days.
+During her time at university, the effects increased to an extent that she felt unable to leave her home for days.

-The 23-year-old from County Down is passionate about encouraging others who are having a difficult time to speak out and get the help they need.
+The 23-year-old recent fashion graduate, from County Down, is passionate about encouraging others having a difficult time to speak out and get help.

-Queen's University, Ulster University and their students' unions are working together to help students access mental health services.
+Queen's University and Ulster University and their students' unions are working together to help students access mental health services.

 -